AmarooHQ/whitepaper/10-Ultra-Terminum/40-nutin/20-proof-of-reflection.md

 #### Coins per Confirmation

-In practice, given a cross-chain network, it seems very elegant to measure block-weight in coins.
+Given a multi-chain network, could we measure measure block-weight in coins?
-Note that this doesn't necessarily have real-world meaning.
+It seems promising and elegant if it works, but does it have any real-world meaning?

-One example where it does is \autoref{sec:conversion-single-root-token}.
+One example where measuring chain-weight in coins does have some meaning is \autoref{sec:conversion-single-root-token} (the SRT context).
-Let's consider measuring block-weight in coins, starting with the conversion used in \autoref{eq:srt-block-ratios}.
+Let's consider this, starting with the conversion used in \autoref{eq:srt-block-ratios}.
 \begin{align}
   C_r = \; & L_r \cdot \frac{C_t}{L_t} \cdot \frac{L_f}{C_f}
     & & \frac{\text{L-coins}}{\text{C-block}}